Create a Facial Verification System

 For this, add and configure the verification-system

-module from the Viam registry following the steps below:
+module from the Viam Registry following the steps below:

 Navigate to your machine’s CONFIGURE page in the Viam app.